Asuna-Cross/Personal-Development-Blog/2023-03-March-Logs/[2023-03-04]blog-issues.md

 # Update

 The git section of the diary was corrupted, thus loosing all changes that have been done over the past 24hrs.

+# TOP and CodeWars

+Finished up the basic ruby exercises on The Odin Project today, these can be seen in my repo with the same name.
+It was interesting to find out new things.

+Worked on CodeWars for a bit too, managed to level up my JavaScript and was working on a Ruby project in which it would output the correct thing and how they wanted it, but I failed the test because it wasn't in the right format.

+Last minute, about to give up, managed to solve it.